Unboxing LLMs > loading...

 The Road Ahead

-The future of LLM evaluation will likely involve:
+The future likely demands:

 Conclusion: Toward More Meaningful Evaluation